-Through the data extraction, modeling and optimization process, we have gain different conclusions.
+Through the data extraction, modeling and optimization process, we have gained different conclusions.
 First, as for the data extraction, we synthesize the results mainly from information entropy algorithm and PCA, and the ranking is shown above.
 We can see that Comment Count, Good Comment, and Search Count rank respectively the top three, which indicates that they are more important to the sales volume.
 Then we apply the variables we extracted to the modeling and optimization and yield qualitative results based on the weight determining technique.
 They are shown directly with the help of straightforward diagrams.
-Take Display Resolution for instance; higher group number indicates higher sales volume, so we can see that phones in Display Resolution Group 3, which represent middle display resolution level, sell the best.
-As for the quantitative conclusion, which concerns phone's specific traits, we discover that phones with middle level of battery capacity, gold or white color and high camera resolution is the best model predicted.
+Take Display Resolution for instance; a higher group number indicates higher sales volume, so we can see that phones in Display Resolution Group 3, which represent middle display resolution level, sell the best.
+As for the quantitative conclusion, which concerns phone's specific traits, we discover that phones with a middle level of battery capacity, gold or white color and high camera resolution is the best model predicted.
 During the compilation of data we also discover that RAM, ROM and CPU should be the top choices when improving the phone's overall quality.
-Besides, the public are not sensitive to the change in Display and Camera Resolution, so manufacturers should give more thought to lowering the price when these two factors are taken into consideration.
+Besides, the public isnot sensitive to the change in Display and Camera Resolution, so manufacturers should give more thought to lowering the price when these two factors are taken into consideration.
 Furthermore, the whole modeling process and methods we apply possess several advantages as well as pragmatic value.
 Besides helping the manufacturers understand the demands from the public more precisely and giving valuable guidance on the improvement of specific cell phone traits by both qualitative and quantitative methods, our model can also ground-breakingly predict the cell phone sales with given traits, aiming to assistant the manufacturers with insightful analysis and help them gain maximum benefits.
 Therefore, our model possesses high application value in the field of economy.